 Also, every drug, treatment and procedure has potential side effects and risks that can often be worse than the issue it was intended to treat.
 This includes cosmetic treatments, over-the counter meds and so-called natural products.
 Certain procedures are often lifesaving and life-improving.
 However, without accompanying lifestyle changes, the treatments may be minimally effective, if at all.
 More important, many issues can be solved simply by lifestyle changes alone.
 So how can changes make you look and feel better?
 Read on – you may just be surprised.

 In addition to the numerous (albeit preventable) well-documented health risks, cigarette smokers are more prone to premature aging of the skin.
 Smoking can also result in dull, lifeless hair, and even premature graying and balding.
-If quitting cold turkey hasn’t worked for you, consider attending smoking cessation programs, using nicotine patches, trying hypnotherapy and practicing relaxation techniques such as meditation (See my previous post, Meditation Not Your Thing?
+If quitting cold turkey hasn’t worked for you, consider attending smoking cessation programs, using nicotine patches, trying hypnotherapy and practicing relaxation techniques such as meditation with Claire Winchester Hypnotherapy.
+(See my previous post, Meditation Not Your Thing?
 Debunking the Myths).

 Joint replacement surgery has become increasingly prevalent.
 And while age and other factors put natural wear and tear on joints, excess body weight is a major contributor.
 If you wind up having joint replacement surgery, that excess weight can cause complications during and after surgery and may prolong your recovery.
 Consider consulting a dietician or nutritionist (your insurance may pay for this), attending weight-loss group meetings, and keeping a food diary to shave extra pounds and develop healthy eating habits.